jschuur/decent-nextjs-starter-template/README.md

 8. For SST based [live development](https://ion.sst.dev/docs/live/), set up your AWS credentials manually in `~/aws/credentials` or [via their CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).
 If you don't want to use SST just yet, you can run local dev via `pnpm run dev-nosst`.
 9. For Auth.js, set up credentials for the [Google Provider](https://next-auth.js.org/providers/google) for `AUTH_GOOGLE_ID` and `AUTH_GOOGLE_SECRET` (or update `auth.ts` to use a different one).
 Don't forget the random `AUTH_SECRET` string.
 10. Test auth via the login button in the header.
 If you see an error, you might not have set the correct URLs for your Google OAuth credentials for 'Authorized JavaScript origins' (http://localhost:3000) and 'Authorized redirect URIs' (http://localhost:3000/api/auth/callback/google).
 11. To deploy, run `pnpm run deploy` (for a staging build) or `pnpm run deploy:prod`.
 This deploys to AWS via SST.
 Cloudflare deploys are also supported by SST Ion.
 Or use the Vercel CLI to [deploy to Vercel](https://vercel.com/docs/cli/deploy).
+Create preview and production env files under `.env.preview` and `.env.production` respectively.
+Set a `SITE_DOMAIN` to define the [hostname](https://ion.sst.dev/docs/custom-domains/) for the site.

 Substitute `pnpm` for your package manager of choice (npm, bun, yarn etc).